Robzaga/tbarlow12.github.io/interests.md

 permalink: /interests/
 ---

-A lot of the work I have done in school, internships and in side projects has been focused on data science and artificial intelligence.
-Some of my favorite courses I have taken have been in **natural language processing**, **information extraction** and **machine learning**.
+A lot of the work I have done in school and internship has been focused on C++ and C#.
+Some of my favorite courses I have taken have been in **Advanced High Performance Computer Architecture**, **Embedded Systems 1 & 2** and **Senior Design Project**.
 Go [here](projects.md) to read more about some of my favorite projects.

 ## Technologies I'm Currently Teaching Myself:
 - Apache Spark